open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 Welcome to our interactive mapping tool!
 Click on a country below to start mapping power infrastructure directly in JOSM. :rocket:

+When you make an edit, please use the **#ohmygrid** in the changeset to help the initiative!

 :exclamation: Remember to allow remote control in Edit>Preferences>Remote Control

 <style>